Obituary: Dorothy ‘Dottie’ Ashbaugh McNeil, 79, formerly of Cox’s Creek - Nelson County Gazette

 Obituary: Dorothy ‘Dottie’ Ashbaugh McNeil, 79, formerly of Cox’s Creek

-In her free time, she enjoyed shopping, traveling, and going to UK ballgames with her husband.
-She also enjoyed music.
-She was a big Elvis fan, and enjoyed watching wildlife.
+She was a member of Hurstbourne Baptist Church.
+In her free time, she enjoyed shopping, traveling, and going to UK ballgames with her husband, Bob.
+She also enjoyed music and was a big Elvis fan.
+She also enjoyed watching wildlife.

 In addition to her parents, she was preceded in death by her beloved husband, Robert “Bob” McNeil; and one nephew, Tony Roby.

 The funeral is 6 p.m.
-Saturday, April 5, 2025, at the McFarland-Troutman-Proffitt Funeral Home with burial in the Mount Washington Cemetery.
+Saturday, April 5, 2025, at McFarland-Troutman-Proffitt Funeral Home with burial in Mount Washington Cemetery.

 Memorial gifts are suggested to WHAS Crusade for Children.